Circulating free DNA: Sepsis

-Myocardial Infarction
+Myocardial infarction

 Patients showing signs of myocardial infarction have been shown to have elevated cfDNA levels.
 This elevation correlates to patient outcome in terms of additional cardiac issues and even mortality within two years.

-Transplant Graft Rejection
+Transplant graft rejection

 Foreign cfDNA has been shown to be present in the plasma of solid organ transplant patients.
-This cfDNA is derived from the grafted organ and is termed dd-cfDNA (donor derived cell-free DNA).
-DdcfDNA values spike initially after a transplant procedure (>5%) with values heavily depending on the transplanted organ and typically drop (<0.5%) within one week.
+This cfDNA is derived from the grafted organ and is termed dd-cfDNA (donor-derived cell-free DNA).
+Dd-cfDNA values spike initially after a transplant procedure (>5%) with values heavily depending on the transplanted organ and typically drop (<0.5%) within one week for most organs.
 If the host body rejects the grafted organ the ddcfDNA concentration in the blood (plasma) will rise to a level greater than 5-fold higher than those without complications.
 This increase in ddcfDNA can be detected prior to any other clinical or biochemical signs of complication.

-Besides ddcfDNA in plasma, some research also focused on the excretion of ddcfDNA through urine.
+Besides dd-cfDNA in plasma, some research also focused on the excretion of ddcfDNA through urine.
 This is of special interest in kidney allografts transplantation.